What Does a Positive Antibody Screen Mean?

 - Follow-up testing helps protect you and your baby.

 Common antibodies, including anti-D, anti-Kell, and anti-E, can cause hemolytic disease.
+With monitoring, you and your care team can act early and reduce risk.

 Blood Type Incompatibility

-If your prenatal blood shows antibodies, your immune system may have recognized fetal red blood cells and started making antibodies against the Rh factor or other proteins like Kell.
+If your prenatal blood test shows antibodies, your immune system may have recognized fetal red blood cells.
+It may then make antibodies against Rh factor or other proteins like Kell.

 Even a small mix of fetal blood into your circulation can trigger this response.
 These antibodies can cross the placenta and, in some cases, cause hemolytic disease in the fetus or newborn.

 Is Your Baby at Risk for Anemia?